learn-co-curriculum/dsc-git-resources/README.md

 ## Summary

 Not a lesson in the traditional sense, but a great list of resources for you now or going forward on git resources!
-(Also of note, Markdown is the text formating used to display readme's on github, hence the .md extension of README.md.)
+(Also of note, Markdown is the text formating used to display readme's on GitHub, hence the .md extension of README.md.)
 Cheers!